MartinVu/pocketsizedwebpage/privacy_policy.md

 <h1>9.
 Will data be transferred overseas?</h1><br>
-The data that we collect from you may be transferred to, and stored at, a destination outside of the UK or the European Economic Area ("EEA"), such as the US (where some our third-party cloud-based servers are based).
+The data that we collect from you may be transferred to, and stored at, a destination outside of the UK or the European Economic Area (EEA), such as the US (where some our third-party cloud-based servers are based).
 It may also be processed by PocketSized Game companies or by one of our third-party partners operating outside of the UK or EEA.
 This transfer is required to host the Services, provide you with support services, perform backups of your data, allow you to use the Services and the Website and to process your payment details if you make any in game purchases.
 We will always ensure that any such transfers are conducted in accordance with relevant laws in order to ensure adequate protection.
 <br>
 The transfer to the countries which are not a subject of adequacy decision is based on your consent (article 45, 49.1 (a) of GDPR).
 We will request your consent to data transfer to such countries before we begin our data processing activities.
 We take all the appropriate measures in order to ensure confidentiality and security of your personal data.
 <br>